 Very many of us were waiting for the change to come.

-Carolyn recognised that Kundalini yoga needed to become more inclusive, less bound in male dogma, and to serve a wider demographic.
+Carolyn recognised that Kundalini yoga needed to become more inclusive, less bound in dogma, rules, and appropriated practices, and to serve a wider demographic.

 Her knowledge of the stress system and the mind-body connection played an enormous role in allowing Kundalini Global to take shape as an entirely new way… where the practise of Kundalini Yoga had been taken apart, examined, considered relative to not only esoteric thought but science too, and re-assembled for the modern-day human.

-At its core, Kundalini Global it is a practise that works to quickly take you out of feeling anxious, stressed out, pissed off, despairing or overwhelmed and land you into a magical place called Now.
+At its core, Kundalini Global it is a practise that works to quickly take you out of feeling anxious, stressed out, pissed off, despairing or overwhelmed and encourage the presence for us to be in our bodies, noticing how they feel.

 It is potent.

-Classes really do open you up to new states of being that become accessible to all of us when we can begin to feel safe enough for stillness.
+Classes can open you up to new states of being that become accessible to all of us when we can begin to feel safe enough for stillness.

 We work to build communities where your belief system, religion, race, ethnicity, lifestyle, gender identity, sexual identity, age, body shape and ability is held, welcomed and respected.
 To make our spaces, our classes, safe.